4nd2in/edu/pages/Kernel.md

 		- ### Provision of a system call API
 			- Processes can request the kernel to perform various tasks using kernel entry points known as system calls.
 	- ## Kernel modes
 		- Processor architectures typically allow the CPU to operate in at least two modes: _user mode_ and _kernel mode_.
-When running in user mode, the CPU can  access only memory that is marked as being part of the user space; attempts to access memory in kernel space
+When running in user mode, the CPU can  access only memory that is marked as being part of the user space; attempts to access memory in kernel space result in a hardware exception.
+When running in kernel mode, the CPU can access both user and kernel memory space.
 -
 - Source
 	- The Linux Programming Interface by Michael Kerrisk